What about stewardship? (31/3/11)

 Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God, who gives us richly all things to enjoy.
 18 Let them do good, that they be rich in good works, ready to give, willing to share, 19 storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life.
 NKJV

-'Let them' indicates 'freewill' generosity.
+'Let them' indicates 'freewill' generosity....and not a stewardship obligation!

 So what belongs to God

-Everything…..but he lets us ‘possess it’…..and determine what we do with it......and ‘own it’ in our temporal world
+Everything…..including our lives, but he lets us ‘possess' our possessions and freely determine what we do with it......and ‘own it’ in our temporal world

 Ps 24:1-2